Blog icon

 1. Wattle they mean to us?

-In 1988, the Golden Wattle was named Australia’s national floral emblem, but it was nationally celebrated before that.
+While the Golden Wattle was officially proclaimed Australia’s national floral emblem in 1988, it was nationally celebrated long before that and holds deep cultural significance for Indigenous Australians.

 The wattle also served as the inspiration for Australian sporting colours of green and gold, with the green for the wattle foliage and the gold of the Golden Wattle’s blooms.